Jie of Xia: Reign

-Jie is known to have lived a lavish lifestyle with slaves and treated his people with extreme cruelty.
+Jie is said to have lived a lavish lifestyle with slaves and treated his people with extreme cruelty.
 His style of rule was reckless and filled with sex, luxury, and entertainment.
 He disliked criticism and inspired fear among his subjects.
+However, Yuri Pines notes that the Rong Cheng Shi, a more recent excavation from 1994, depicts Jie's crimes in a fairly mild light.
+Comparing with other classics like the Bamboo Annals, he argues that these texts seemingly condemn Tang's overthrow of Jie through its description of a drought that occurred for several years.

 In the sixth year of Jie's regime, he entertained envoys from vassals and neighbors.
 He received an envoy from the Qizhong barbarian people (歧踵戎).
 In the 11th year, he summoned all his vassals to his court.
 The Youmin Kingdom (有緡) did not come, so Jie attacked and conquered it.

 In the 13th year of his rule, he moved his capital from Zhenxun to 'South of the river' (河南).
 About that time, he began using the Nian (輦), or sedan chair, on which he was carried by servants.

 The next year, he led an army to Minshan.
 There, he found two of the King of Minshan's daughters, Wan (琬) and Yan (琰).
 They were unmarried and very beautiful, so he took them as his wives, renaming them Zhao (苕) and Hua (華).
 He abandoned his original wife Mo Xi (妹喜) and arranged for a pyramid to be built on top of the Tilt Palace for them to live in.